The College of New Jersey

 Students must declare an official TCNJ program of study on our school’s Common Application Member Form, which can ONLY be submitted online when completing the Common Application.
 You cannot apply “undeclared” to TCNJ as a Transfer applicant.

 TCNJ strongly encourages transfer applicants to submit between one and three letters of recommendation.
-When submitting letters of recommendation it is not necessary to use The Common Application Teacher Evaluation form, College Official form, or the Secondary School final report.
+When submitting letters of recommendation, it is not necessary to use The Common Application Teacher Evaluation form, College Official form, or the Secondary School final report.
 It is preferred that recommendations for transfer students come from college instructors, college advisors, or other college officials.
 If these are unobtainable, recommendations from high school teachers, guidance counselors, coaches, employers, or extracurricular advisors may also be submitted.

 Admissions Interview (not provided)